MikeUchmanowicz/Neat-is-Neat-Senior-Project/README.md

 ## Challenges

 - determining best inputs for AI
+- using a raycasting algorithm for ai inputs was a little tough
 - configuration for AI in Neat-Python.
-- Standard training of AI (because of the evolutionary approach)
+- fundamentals of training of AI (because of the evolutionary approach)

 ## Proof of Concepts